surfranch/TelegramShillBot/README.md

         # ^^ you can choose to limit how many messages are sent to a channel
     ```

-- Verify your YAML by copying all of `settings.yml` and paste it into http://www.yamllint.com/
+- Verify your YAML by copying the contents of `settings.yml` and paste it into http://www.yamllint.com/
   - Fix any reported errors

 - Sign into the Telegram channels you plan to shill, using the account you plan to shill with